 Who can forget the 2006 WPMI-TV local news report that launched the Crichton Leprechaun to Internet stardom?

 After the report aired on the NBC affiliated news station, the video, including the craptacular sketch, was uploaded to YouTube and the Internet went wild.
-The original video alone has been viewed more than 21 million times.
-A re-uploaded version from July 2012 has received an additional 1.8 million views.
+The original video alone has been viewed more than 24 million times.
 You have to wonder how many theoretical dollars that works out to.

 It was clear that viewers couldn’t get enough of the report.
 But it wasn’t the leprechaun, hoax or not, which drew them in by the millions, but rather some of the zingers delivered by the interviewed residents.

 Notable quotes included, “To me, it looked like a leprechaun to me,” and “It could be a crackhead who got hold of the wrong stuff.
 And it told him to get up in the tree and play a leprechaun.”

 The amateur sketch didn’t do too badly, either.
 Just a few weeks after WPMI-TV aired the story, an Internet savvy entrepreneur launched Where Da Gold At, selling T-shirts featuring the amateur sketch.
 Oh, yes, you can still find them.
 Sites like CafePress still offer a wide selection of tees, tanks, onesies (yes, onesies), hoodies, sweatshirts, aprons, bumper stickers, clocks, journals, balloons, teddy bears, mousepads, iPhone and iPad cases and covers, magnets and mugs.
 Who doesn’t appreciate a good mug, right?